dennisnordberg/julia-school/content/julia/arrays.md

 `planets = ["Mercury", "Venus", "Mars", "Earth", "Jupiter", "Saturn", "Uranus", "Neptune", "Pluto"]`

-## How to create a Julia array with the numbers in a given range?
+## How to create a Julia array with the numbers in a given range

-If you want a Julia array with all the numbers from 1 to 10:
+If you want a Julia array with all the numbers from 1 to 5:

-`collect(1:10)`
+`collect(1:5)`

 We get:

 ```
-10-element Array{Int64,1}:
+5-element Array{Int64,1}:
   1
   2
   3
   4
   5
-  6
-  7
-  8
-  9
- 10
  ```

- (Yes, I specially designed this website so the above would look like _The Matrix_.)

 If we want to count by anything other than 1, we can put the increment size between our start and end numbers.

-For example, if we want an array with the numbers from 5 to 15, counting by 2, we do this:
+For example, if we want an array with the numbers from 1 to 5, counting by 2, we do this:

-`collect(5:2:15)`
+`collect(1:2:5)`

 We get:

 ```
-6-element Array{Int64,1}:
+3-element Vector{Int64}:
+ 1
+ 3
  5
-  7
-  9
- 11
- 13
- 15
  ```

-## How to remove an item from an array in Julia
+## How to remove the last item from a Julia array

 Since Pluto is now officially a "dwarf planet" rather than a regular planet, perhaps it shouldn't be in the `planets` array above.

-We can remove elements from Julia arrays in a few different ways.

-### How to use the "pop!" function to remove the last item from a Julia array

 To remove the last item from an array, we can use `pop!()`:

 `pop!(planets)`

-Now when we have Julia show us the `planets` array again, we get:
+Now when we have Julia show us the updated array with:

+`planets`

+... we get:

 ```
 8-element Array{String,1}: